Category: Investment Grade Weekly

 Flows

-According to Refinitiv Lipper, for the week ended January 17, investment-grade bond funds reported a net inflow of +$227.3mm.
-This was the fifth consecutive weekly inflow for IG funds.
+According to LSEG Lipper, for the week ended July 17, investment-grade bond funds reported a net inflow of +$1.3bln.
+Short and intermediate investment-grade bond funds have seen positive flows 25 of the past 29 weeks.
+YTD flows into IG stand at +$39.9bln.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.